Hydration and Humidification

 Chronic sinusitis and consequent dehydrated airways with persistent lower respiratory exacerbations

 Elderly, who are unable to exercise, with difficulty expectorating sputum

-A study in 2010 by Rea et al demonstrated that the use of nasal high flow for 1-2 hours per day over a 12 month period significantly reduced exacerbation days, increased time to first exacerbation, improved lung function and quality of life in patients with bronchiectasis compared to patients who received usual care.
+A study in 2010 by Rea et al demonstrated that the use of nasal high flow for 1-2 hours per day over a 12 month period significantly reduced exacerbation days, increased time to first exacerbation, improved lung function and enhanced quality of life in patients with bronchiectasis compared to patients who received usual care.